cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 Supplement the arrows point in the inverse direction (from the augmenter to the augmented).

-Note that the order of the patch application is that of the elements within the array (which is deterministic in contrast to the entries of an object).
+The order of the application of patches is that of the elements within the array (which is deterministic in contrast to the order of entries of an object).

 ## Example Model 1 (ecosystem: IPSO/OMA) {#example1}